openblockchains/awesome-diem/README.md

 > have enabled us to implement significant parts of the Diem protocol in Move, including Diem coin,
 > transaction processing, and validator management.

+Q: What's Move?
-Planned to be a statically-typed programming language derived from Rust, compiled to bytecode.
+A: A statically-typed programming language derived from Rust, compiled to bytecode.

 Update December 2020 - Official Move Documention Goes Live